DIVERSITY, EQUITY & INCLUSION

 • Implemented regular DEI training at all levels of the organization, including web-based, self-guided training for all employees on the topics of Diversity 101, Unconscious Bias, and Anti-Racism.

-• Established Anti-Discrimination and Zero Tolerance policies for employees, consultants and trades.
+• Established Anti-Discrimination and Zero Tolerance policies for all employees.

-• Signage focusing on DEI mission and support of Black Lives Matter movement installed in public-facing areas of all construction sites
+• Installed signage, focusing on DEI mission and support of Black Lives Matter movement, in public-facing areas of all Daniels’ construction sites.

-• Established a 5-year DEI Strategy with active employee input
+• Established a 5-year DEI Strategy with active employee feedback.

 ONGOING

-• Regular DEI Employee Forums to ensure open and two-way communication
+• Conducting regular DEI Employee Forums to ensure facilitation of open and two-way communication.

-• Multicultural Calendar available to all employees and celebrated through company-wide communication and events
+• Posting Multicultural Calendar, made available to all employees and celebrated through company-wide communication and events.

 INDUSTRY